matteobertozzi/yajbe-data-format/java/README.md

 There is a jackson-dataformat-yajbe library uploaded to the maven repo.

-You should include in your pom.xml the yajbe-data-format repository.
+-You should include in your pom.xml the yajbe-data-format repository.
 ```xml
 <repositories>
   <repository>